/ / / / /

 • Simple, homemade and made with everyday ingredients

-• Perfect as an appetizer or Ramadan Iftar
+• Perfect as an appetizer or for Ramadan Iftar spreads

 • Crispy outside, flavorful and juicy inside